 Visually stunning and it is just as good as it looks.
-This Classic French Martini Recipe is sweet, smooth, and sexy!
-It is the best sweet martini cocktail.
+This Classic French Martini Recipe is sweet, smooth, and only takes two minutes to make!

-Although the French Martini is not a “True Martini” it uses the name.
+Although the French Martini and something like an “Orange Martini” or Perfect Cosmopolitan are not “True Martinis” it uses the name.
 The International Bartenders Association recognizes the cocktail for use in their World Cocktail Competition.

 This is my most popular martini recipe.
 It is smooth, sweet, and silky.
 How can you not fall in love with this French Martini?